Best Power Tool Starter Kit

 What is the best first power tool to buy?

-A cordless drill/driver handles the widest range of home tasks: drilling holes, driving screws, assembling furniture, and minor repairs.
-The DeWalt 20V MAX kit includes a drill, two batteries, and a charger.
-If budget is tight, the BLACK+DECKER 20V MAX kit costs less and covers basic needs.
+A cordless drill/driver.
+It handles the widest range of home tasks: drilling holes, driving screws, assembling furniture, minor repairs.
+The DeWalt 20V MAX kit comes with a drill, two batteries, and a charger.
+If budget's tight, the BLACK+DECKER 20V MAX costs less and covers the basics.

 What is the difference between a drill and an impact driver?

-A drill rotates continuously and is best for drilling holes and driving small screws.
-An impact driver delivers rotational bursts (impacts) that drive large screws and lag bolts with far less wrist strain.
-If you can only buy one, get a drill.
-A combo kit with both costs only slightly more and covers all fastening needs.
+A drill rotates continuously -- best for drilling holes and driving small screws.
+An impact driver delivers rotational bursts that drive large screws and lag bolts with way less wrist strain.
+If you can only buy one, get the drill.
+But a combo kit with both costs only a little more and covers everything.

 Which power tool brand should I invest in?

-For DIY homeowners, DeWalt 20V MAX offers the best balance of quality and price with a huge tool selection.
-Milwaukee M18 is preferred by professionals for its durability and advanced features.
+For DIY homeowners, DeWalt 20V MAX hits the sweet spot of quality and price with a huge tool lineup.
+Milwaukee M18 is what the pros use -- built tougher with more advanced features.
 Ryobi ONE+ 18V is the budget winner with over 300 tools in the platform.
-All three have tools available at Home Depot.
+All three are at Home Depot.

 Do I need brushless power tools?

-Brushless motors last longer, run cooler, and deliver 20-50% more runtime per charge.
-They cost $20-50 more than brushed equivalents.
-For tools you will use frequently like a drill or impact driver, brushless is worth the upgrade.
-For occasional-use tools like a reciprocating saw, brushed saves money without a meaningful sacrifice.
+Brushless motors last longer, run cooler, and get you 20-50% more runtime per charge.
+They cost $20-50 more.
+For tools you'll use a lot -- drill, impact driver -- brushless is worth it.
+For stuff you only pull out once in a while, like a reciprocating saw, brushed saves you money without any real sacrifice.